mono/website/docs/debug+profile/debug/index.md

 Debugging information
 ---------------------

 To debug applications or obtain line number information in stack traces, it is necessary to compile your programs with debugging information.
-This is achieved using the -debug command line option to the C# compiler.
+This is achieved using the -debug command line option of the C# compiler.
 In Mono 1.0.x this embeds the debugging information in the resulting assembly, in Mono 1.1.x a separate file with the extension .mdb is produced.

 To get stack traces with line number information, you need to run your program like this: